Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Evaluation techniques

 \subsection{Complexity}

-Complexity is a measure of conciseness, meaning that an explanation should consist of a few strong features \citep{Chalasani2020,Bhatt2020} (See Figure \ref{fig:complexity}).
-The assumption behind this is that concise explanations with strong features are easier for the researcher to interpret and include a higher information content with less noise.
+Complexity is a measure of conciseness, indicating an explanation should consist of a few highly important features \citep{Chalasani2020,Bhatt2020} (See Figure \ref{fig:complexity}).
+The assumption is that concise explanations, characterized by prominent features, facilitate researcher interpretation and potentially include higher informational value with reduced noise.